LineaLabs/lineapy/README.md

 ## What Next?

-If you want to learn more about `lineapy`, please check out our project [documentation](https://lineapy.org/docs) which contains many examples you can follow with.
+To learn more about LineaPy, please check out our project [documentation](https://lineapy.org/docs) which contains many examples you can follow with.
 Some key resources include:

 | Resource | Description |
 | ------------- | - |